waleedalmutiry/EpiILM/README.md

 ## Features

-The key functions of the **R** package **EpiILM** is focused on simulating from, and carrying out Bayesian MCMC-based statistical inference for spatial or network-based models in the discrete-time individual-level models (ILMs) of infectious disease transmission proposed by Deardon et al. (2010).
+The key functions of the **R** package **EpiILM** is focused on simulating from, and carrying out Bayesian MCMC-based statistical inference for, spatial or, network-based discrete-time individual-level models (ILMs) of infectious disease transmission as proposed by Deardon et al. (2010).
 The implemented ILMs framework in this package can be set in either susceptible-infected (SI) or susceptible-infected-removed (SIR) compartmental frameworks.
 For more details about the ILMs, see (Deardon et al., 2010).
-Table (1) illustrate the key functions of this package in which some of them, including for epidemic simulation and likelihood calculation are coded in **Fortran** in order to achieve the goal of agile implementation.
+Table (1) illustrate the key functions of this package in which some of them, including for epidemic simulation and likelihood calculation, are coded in **Fortran** in order to achieve the goal of agile implementation.

 In **EpiILM**, ILMs can be fitted to observed data within a Bayesian framework.
 A Metropolis-Hastings MCMC algorithm is used to estimate the posterior distribution of the parameters.
 This can be done via the _epimcmc_ function which depends on the _MCMC_ function from the **adaptMCMC** package.

-In the following section, we illustrate the use of the important features of the **EpiILM** package through both spatial and network-based ILMs.
+In the following section, we illustrate the use of some of the key features of the **EpiILM** package in the context of both spatial, and network-based, ILMs.

 ### Spatial-based ILMs:
 We start with generating the XY coordinates of 256 individuals coordinates uniformly across a 10 by 10 unit square area.
+This simulated population is for illustrative purposes, the population data usually being imported for real problems.
 ```s
 library("EpiILM")